Vurv78/Autorun-rs/README.md

 ```

 ### 🗃️ Fields
-You can find what is passed to the scripthook environment in [examples/fields.lua](https://github.com/Vurv78/Autorun-rs/blob/main/fields.lua) as an EmmyLua definitions file.
+You can find what is passed to the scripthook environment in [fields.lua](fields.lua) as an EmmyLua definitions file.
 This could be used with something like a vscode lua language server extension for intellisense 👍

 ### ✍️ Examples